 - Property for which any existing taxes or assessments are delinquent shall not be eligible;

 - The construction of any qualifying new structure or addition shall be upon a permanent masonry foundation; and all utilities serving the structure shall be permanent connections meeting city standards.
 Qualifying manufactured residential units shall have a conventional shingle roof with a minimum 3/12 pitch, and an eave overhang of at least ten inches.

-The property tax rebate is based on the increase in the value of the property after the improvements have been completed, and not the original value of the property pre-improvements.
+The property tax rebate is based on the increase in the value of the property after the improvements have been completed (not the original value of the property pre-improvements).
+Rebates are for the taxes levied by the city, county and school district(s).
 As a very simple example, if your property is valued at $100,000 before improvements and it’s valued at $150,000 after improvements have been completed, your property tax rebate will be based on the increased $50,000 in value.
 You will still be required to pay the full taxes on the original $100,000 value.

 Or to look at it from a tax bill perspective (and as general examples), if you own a residential property and the taxes are $5000 before improvements and $7500 after improvements, the property tax rebate will be on the $2500 increase.
 If you own a vacant piece of property and the taxes are $200 before improvements and the taxes jump to $5000 after improvements, the property tax rebate will be on the $4800 increase.